-For example, if you have 9 different brands you could assign them the numbers 1-9 instead of using a 3 or 4 letter abbreviation for the brand name.
+For example, if you have nine different brands you could assign them the numbers 1-9 instead of using a three or four letter abbreviation for the brand name.

 Your customer service team will inevitably need to cross-reference this data when helping customers.

 Your marketing team will need to be able to identify products based on SKU for analyzing data as well as creating product-specific discounts within your ecommerce platform.

 An easily-readable SKU can be rapidly sorted and spotted within spreadsheets full of data, and also easily filtered when reviewing large data sets.

 Ideally, you’re not using the number 0 at all to avoid confusion with the letter ‘o’.